 hermes doctorhermes doctor is your friend.
 Run it any time something feels off.

-Step 4: Pick a model provider
+Pick a model provider

 Hermes does not ship its own model.
 You point it at a provider.